jamescasipong/jamescasipong/README.md

 # Hi there, I'm James Casipong 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a knack for problem-solving and a love for learning new technologies.
-Here you can find some of the projects I've been working on and get to know a bit more about me.
+Today, I will start uploading some of my works that I have made in the past years which will be found here.

 ![Profile Views](https://komarev.com/ghpvc/?jamescasipong=jamescasipong&color=brightgreen)